 EF adapters are available for most makes of manual lenses.
 If you have an older camera, you could combine the adapters and use your existing glass.
 Unlike the Sony focusing system, the Canons screen does not highlight your area of focus when using a manual lens.
 It can be challenging to pinpoint focus at any speed if you are shooting at large apertures.

 <img class="aligncenter wp-image-669334 size-full" src="https://expertphotography.com/wp-content/uploads/2021/10/Canon-EOS-M-2.jpg" alt="canon eos m review: an image of a Canon EOS M Lens” width=”700″ height=”394″ />

 Image quality from the Canon EOS M is superb.
 The sensor and the ‘brain’ are essentially that of the Canon 7D.

-The colour rendition is superb.
+The color rendition is superb.
 The Digic 5 processor does a great job processing clean JPEGs.
 Images are printable A3.

 A single touch to the screen enables the Hybrid CMOS AF System, with ‘Phase detection pixels’.
 Whilst not as fast and responsive as an SLR or modern

 The servo AF mode is a little sluggish but can be locked with a half-press of the shutter button.
 This gives you time to recompose before you snap.